devlooped/oss/readme.md

 1. `src` folder contains `Directory.Build.props` and `Directory.Build.targets`
    and those contain all the customizations for the build, packaging and versioning.
    In the past I went crazy factoring the targets into multiple files with single purpose groupings and it [quite hard to follow](https://github.com/moq/moq/tree/a76c3cea6/src/build) even for me, having written it all.
-So it's better to Keep Things Simple™.
+So it's better to Keep Things Simpleï¿½.
    Logically related properties and items have a `Label` attribute as documentation.
    You can customize both by adding a `Directory.props` or `Directory.targets`, which are imported at the end of both files.